If you have a question about the ratings, check out the Attack FAQ

 Props / Scene Elements / Design Layout:

 These types of backgrounds can consist of several elements in the background, but don't fully make up an environmental scene.
-The category can also be used for grounding props, objects, or non-characterized animals.
+The category can also be used for grounding props or held objects.

 Distinct setting established by objects in a fore-, middle-, and/or background.
 If the background doesn’t match the quality of the character drawn, please rate it under the Props or Pattern category.
 (Example: Lined character but rough sketch background.)